 Want to add some variety to your drum sound?

 There is a huge range of drum pads out there, ranging from super cheap to full-featured beasts.
 Read on for a comprehensive review of the best drum pad options available.

 So why get one?
-You can practice (almost) silently, anywhere, without needing a drum kit!
+You can practice (almost) silently, anywhere, without needing a real drum kit.
 You’ll save your ears, keep your neighbours happy, and you’ll hear each stroke on the pad a lot clearer than on a real kit.
-They’re also perfect for practicing rudiments – sit in front of the TV and work on your chops for hours.
-Use a metronome and track your progress to get great results.
-Click here for a list of great practice drum pad rudiments.
+That last point is important, so take note, because it will help you improve your timing and accuracy.
+Practice drum pads are also perfect for practicing rudiments while you’re doing other things… Sit in front of the TV and work on your chops for hours.
+Use a metronome, and track your progress to get the best results (for example, slowly try to increase speed while staying accurate).
+If you need some ideas on what to actually do with your practice drum pad, click here for a list of the most important drum rudiments from Vic Firth.

 Tip: Don’t have a practice drum pad?
 Use a pillow instead: for super silent practicing and strength building.
 Even if you DO have a practice pad, playing on a pillow is a great workout for your hands.

 Practice Drum Pads: Go Electronic

 If you want something more versatile than a rubber or mesh pad, there are also some great electronic drum practice pads out there.
 These come with a lot of built-in features to help you improve your speed, accuracy, and technique.